ESIPFed/data-help-desk/docs/for_organizers/what_you_need/desk_content.md

 1. **Software and tools**
    - Providing information and access to specialized software, such as data analysis or visualization tools, is a key function of a data help desk.
 This includes mentioning specific software relevant to different scientific fields.
    - The help desk can offer demos of tools and resources and direct users to helpful tutorials that highlight tools for managing data and enhancing research.
-A gallery of recorded demos and tutorials is crucial for virtual events.
    - Examples of software and tools that could be highlighted include:
         *   Data analysis software like R, Python, and MATLAB.
 The help desk can point to resources like Project Pythia for learning Python for the Geosciences and R code for data cleaning.
         *   Data visualization tools.